 The literature of fact.
-Emphasis on student writing and analysis of nonfiction forms, such as personal
+Emphasis on student writing and analysis of nonfiction forms, such as personal narrative, autobiography, lyric in prose, and New Journalism.
+Prerequisite: 6 semester hours of 2000-level English courses; ENG 3351 or permission of instructor

 ENG 3355 Verse Writing (3)